-Contextual NLP extends graph theory techniques to differentiate entities, disambiguate them and resolve them against available knowledge bases.
-Prism’s technology has been built to resolve against public knowledge bases such as Wikipedia, Wordnet etc and can be configured to lookup private knowledge bases.
+Contextual NLP extends graph theory techniques to differentiate entities, disambiguate them and resolve them against available knowledge bases. emStream's technology has been built to resolve against public knowledge bases such as Wikipedia, WordNet, etc. and can be configured to lookup private knowledge bases.

 "The president gave a brilliant speech during his trip to Iowa in June 2014"

 Names of people are typically resolved against public knowledge bases contextually.
-In the above case, Prism’s technology uses the location and date as a context to determine that this refers to President Obama.
+In the above case, emStream's technology uses the location and date as a context to determine that this refers to President Obama.

-Prism’s deep expertise in structured data analytics through use of tools like R, WEKA and analysis of unstructured data through Natural Language Processing put us in a sweet spot to map customer profile, transaction and sentiment data across all channels and use these on large scale HADOOP clusters to predict customer behaviour real time.
+emStream's deep expertise in structured data analytics through use of tools like R, WEKA and analysis of unstructured data through Natural Language Processing put us in a sweet spot to map customer profile, transaction and sentiment data across all channels and use these on large scale HADOOP clusters to predict customer behavior real time.